ERPgreat

 Success with SAP PM is deeply tied to user discipline.
 A well-configured system can only perform if users enter accurate, timely, and complete information.

-Establish key performance indicators (KPIs) for maintenance heads and their teams.
-Tracking these KPIs ensures accountability and provides clear goals aligned with maintenance excellence.
+Establish key performance indicators for maintenance heads and their teams.
+Tracking KPIs ensures accountability and clear goals aligned with maintenance excellence.

 Training is non-negotiable.
-Users must not only understand how to use SAP PM but also why each process matters.
+Users must understand how to use SAP PM and why each process matters.
 A well-trained workforce is more likely to embrace and sustain the system.

 Leverage SAP's workflow capabilities to streamline operations.
-Automating notifications when jobs are assigned ensures tasks don't fall through the cracks, improving communication and response times.
+Automating notifications when jobs are assigned ensures tasks don't fall through the cracks.

-Perform regular system audits and submit findings to the responsible engineers or maintenance heads.
-Audits keep users aware that system usage is monitored and valued, reinforcing best practices.
+Perform regular audits and submit findings to the responsible engineers or maintenance heads.
+Audits reinforce best practices and show system usage is valued.

 Host change management workshops to emphasize discipline and showcase success stories.
 This cultural shift ensures the workforce views SAP PM as an enabler, not a burden.